maxkramer/BlockUIAlertViewActionSheet/README.md

 `typedef void(^MKActionBlock)(NSInteger buttonIndex);`

-Which can be done as used in the demo (MKBlockActionSheet):
+Which can be done as used in the demo (MKBlockActionSheet), shown below.

+The `NSInteger buttonIndex` variable returns the index of the tapped button in either the `UIAlertView` or `UIActionSheet`.

     [actionSheet setActionBlock:^(NSInteger buttonIndex) {